-Generally speaking, the ability to accept recurring payments — for monthly services or subscriptions — isn’t a default option for payment processors or shopping carts, which tend to be retail-focused.
-However, you can find plenty of solutions that will work with your existing eCommerce setup.
+Generally speaking, the ability to accept recurring payments for monthly services or subscriptions isn’t a default option for payment processors or shopping carts, which tend to be retail-focused.
+However, you can find plenty of solutions that will work with your existing ecommerce setup.
 For example, Stripe and Braintree both offer extensive subscription management tools along with their payment gateway and processing services.
 Add-on services such as Chargify, Recurly, and ChargeBee work with a variety of processors.
-Zoho Subscriptions and Freshbooks also offer recurring billing tools.
-PayPal offers recurring billing tools for its merchants; Square offers “recurring invoices” but not a lot of advanced customization for subscription billing.
+Zoho Subscriptions and FreshBooks (see our review) also offer recurring billing tools.
+PayPal offers recurring billing tools for its merchants; Square offers “recurring invoices,” but not a lot of advanced customization for subscription billing.

 Proper research will be very important when selecting a provider that offers all of the features you need, whether you require metered billing for usage-based online services, the ability for customers to upgrade to a higher tiered plan mid-billing cycle, the ability to offer free trial periods and extend them, or a way to calculate taxes.
 Tools that automatically update expired cards can also help reduce failed charges and therefore improve revenues and reduce customer loss.

 Most people equate taking payments online with having a website.
 That is the most common option, but you don’t actually need your own website.
 Let’s talk about a few of the alternatives for how to accept credit cards online.

 Creating Online Invoices